kennchin/multivariate_outlier/README.md

 - Ways to find outlier:
   - There are two ways to detect the extreme outlier by using the upper graphs:
-    1) Selecting with cursor(upper left figure) and the information is provided below (lower left figure)
+    1) Selecting with red points with cursor(upper left figure) and the information is provided below (lower left figure)
-    2) Look at the parallel plot for odd pattern (upper right figure) and look at the information in the lower right table.
+    2) Look at the parallel plot for odd pattern(red lines in upper right figure) and look at the information in the lower right table.

+- Example:
+  - Point 28 in both graph(upper left and upper right) show that this point is dominant in both Ni and Cu (high values).
+We can confirm this finding if we look at the actual value for observation 28(Cu: 2450,Ni: 1220 which is above the mean of respective columns)